MarkoSterk/PyJolt/README.md

 ## CORS

 PyJolt has built-in CORS support.
-There are several configurations which you can set to configure CORS.
+There are several configurations which you can set to in the Config class to configure CORS.
-Configurations with default values are:
+Configuration options with default values are:

 ```
 CORS_ENABLED: Optional[bool] = True #use cors